 After meeting Chimamanda, I honestly began to question why some people didn’t like her.
 I had attended the event with a form of emotional neutrality.
 Yes I love her, I agree with her opinions to a very large extent but I also wanted to understand people who didn’t like her and probably try to make a case for them based on one or two instances.
 However, after 3 hours of listening to her share contemplations especially on her feminist thinking, I came to a conclusion:

 Chimamanda is not for everyone.

-It takes a certain level of intellectual depth and an unreal measure of common sense, level headedness and authenticity to take her in.
+It takes a certain level of intellectual depth, level headedness and authenticity to take her in.
 Of course, you have to be bilingual too – fluent in English Language and Sarcasm.
 That is a basic pre-requisite.
 If you schooled in Nigeria and you are Nigerian, by default you should have both in your skill set- Life skill set I mean.

 Watching her speak, carefully noting her words and combing out the sentiments that underpins her answers, I realized it is hard, really really hard for an individual who isn’t used to hearing ‘truth’ especially the type that doesn’t coerce but suggests to get her.
 To understand that type of ‘truth’, you need a certain level of exposure and a willingness to be ‘wrong’.

 If there was one thing that event did for me, it has to be helping me to rethink the way difference is understood.

 That said, here are 10 life lessons (in no particular order), from that time I met Chimamanda.